PencilCode/reference/documents/turtle/turnto.html.md

 ---

 ```
-This file still needs to be written
+This file still needs to be written by Carden!!!!
 ```

 The turtle starts pointing straight up, which is the `0` direction.
 `turnto 90` turns the turtle straight right.

+Why is this not working?
+Oh well.